The Turks and Caicos are a popular hideaway for the rich and famous, honeymoon couples and families ‘in the know’.

 For more climate info: Turks and Caicos Weather Guide…

-The Turks and Caicos are a chain of 40 islands and cays forming the southeastern end of the Bahamas group of islands.
+The Turks and Caicos (commonly known as TCI) are a British Overseas Territory, and include more than 40 islands and cays comprising the larger Caicos Islands and smaller Turks Islands, which together form the southeast end of the Bahamas group of islands.

-By air, Providenciales International Airport receives daily non-stop flights from North America.
+Providenciales International Airport (PLS) receives daily nonstop flights from North America, as well as from several Caribbean islands.

-Find out how to get to Turks and Caicos…
+More about how to get around Turks and Caicos…